Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Tucked away in a tiny peninsula in Southern Spain, you’ll find the city of Cadiz.
 It’s a small popular port city that you can easily visit in one day.

-Start the day visiting Cadiz Cathedral, a beautiful late 18th-century yellow-domed building with baroque-neoclassical architecture.
+Start the day by visiting Cadiz Cathedral, a beautiful late 18th-century yellow-domed building with baroque-neoclassical architecture.

 Tickets to the cathedral include audio guides, religious treasures and a climb up to the tower for great city views.